Design a Logo for Free: Step By Step Guide

 The isotype is a tricky logotype and the hardest to come up with since your brand has to be recognized with just one symbol and this takes time to stick with an audience.

 It is the logo that great brands aspire to although in saying this we don’t recommend it for new or small business owners or for anyone starting out as nobody knows about your brand yet.
 For this reason, it is better to have your business name in your logo for clarity.

-Even though the Nike symbol stands alone as one of the most recognizable and powerful symbols in the world, they too started with the name in their logo until their brand picked up enough attention (This was after about 14 years).
+Even though the Nike symbol stands alone as one of the most recognisable and powerful symbols in the world, they too started with the name in their logo until their brand picked up enough attention (This was after about 14 years).

-Isotype Logo Tips
+Isotype Logo Tips:

 — You have to try to express the most amount of information in a minimalist way